 Scenario simulation is extensively used in finance for evaluating the loss distribution of portfolios and trading strategies, often with a focus on the estimation of risk measures such as Value-at-Risk and Expected Shortfall (\citet{glasserman2003}).
 The estimation of such risk measures for static and dynamic portfolios involves the simulation of scenarios representing realistic joint dynamics of their components.
 This requires both a realistic representation of the temporal dynamics of individual assets (\textit{temporal dependence}), as well as an adequate representation of their co-movements (\textit{cross-asset dependence}).

-Risk estimation has become increasingly important in financial applications in recent years, in light of the Basel Committee's Fundamental Review of the Trading Book (FRTB), an international standard that regulates the amount of capital banks ought to hold against market risk exposures (see \citet{FRTB_Basel}).
-FRTB particularly revisits and emphasizes the use of Value-at-Risk vs Expected Shortfall (\citet{du2017backtesting}) as a measure of risk under stress, thus ensuring that banks appropriately capture tail risk events.
-In addition, FRTB requires banks to develop clear methodologies to specify how various extreme scenarios are simulated, and how the stress scenario risk measures are constructed using these scenarios.
-This suite of capital rules has taken effect January 2022 to strengthen the financial system, with an eye towards capturing tail risk events that came to light during the 2007-2008 financial crisis.
+The use of scenario simulation for risk estimation has increased in light of the Basel Committee's Fundamental Review of the Trading Book (FRTB), an international standard that regulates the amount of capital banks ought to hold against market risk exposures (see \citet{FRTB_Basel}).
+FRTB particularly revisits and emphasizes the use of Value-at-Risk vs Expected Shortfall as a measure of risk under stress, thus ensuring that banks appropriately capture tail risk events.

-A common approach in scenario simulation is to use parametric models.
-The specification and estimation of such parametric models poses challenges in situations in which one is interested in heterogeneous portfolios or intraday dynamics.
-As a result of these issues, and along with the scalability constraints inherent in nonlinear models, many applications in finance have focused on Gaussian factor models for scenario generation, even though they fail to capture many stylized features of market data (\citet{empirical}).
+A common approach in scenario simulation is to use parametric models in the literature.
+The specification and estimation of such parametric models pose challenges in situations in which one is interested in heterogeneous portfolios or intraday dynamics.
+As a result of these issues, and along with the scalability constraints inherent in nonlinear models, many applications in finance have focused on Gaussian factor models for scenario generation, even though they fail to capture many stylized features of market data.